nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Checks the validity of scope of a command upon execution.
   * Pros: Will not increase coupling with parser.
   * Cons: The scoping features of each command are not explicitly seen, and may increase coupling with command.

+##### Aspect: How to establish hierarchy of scopes

+* **Alternative 1 (current choice):** Use a hierarchy scheme to define scopes, and all scoping status at the same level are strictly restricted to its parent scope.
+  * Pros: Only need one status field in `Model`, and easy to extend.
+  * Cons: When lower levels of `PERSON` is implemented, child scopes of `PROJECT` like `TASK` might be reused, but it is not easy to implement this.

+* **Altertative 2:** Keeps a status for every level.
+  * Pros: Do not need a hierarchy understanding of all scopes anymore, and will solve the duplication problem in alternative 1.
+  * Cons: Need several status field in `Model`, which may make the code more complicated and harder to extend.

 ### New Task feature

 The implementation of the task feature involves adding new tasks created in the 'Project' class and storing them with a JsonAdaptedTask class which is contained by the JsonAdaptedProject class.